HazratMaghaz/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects

 ```
-The projects will be uploaded as soos
+The projects will be uploaded as soon